Connections-Business-Directory/Connections/README.md

 = 8.23 07/23/2018 =
 * BUG: Honor the `$saving` parameter when querying entry data from its object cache.

-= 8.22 07/18/2018 =
-* FEATURE: Introduce the Date Fieldset configuration options.
-* NEW: Introduce `cnEntry_Dates()` and `cnEntry_Date()`.
-* TWEAK: Init a new cnMessenger object instead of stdClass when creating "dummy" objects for the messenger fieldset.
-* TWEAK: Ensure `$screen` is instance of WP_Screen before accessing methods.
-* TWEAK Make data parameter in cnAddress, cnPhone, cnEmail_Address, cnLink and cnMessenger optional.
-Default to array.
-* TWEAK: Init each entry template field with the corresponding object instead of a generic stdClass.
-* TWEAK: If there are no active entry types, use the default entry type.
-* BUG: Get default messenger type instead of default email type in the messenger fieldset.
-* BUG: Sanitize messenger user ID correctly.
-* OTHER: Add trailing comma to array.
-* DEV: phpDoc corrections.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)